 - Warren Buffett, the worlds most famous and successful investor

-- Joel Greenblatt legendary fund manager and creators of “Magic Formula Investing.”
+- Joel Greenblatt, legendary fund manager and creator of “Magic Formula Investing.”

-- William O’Neil investors of the CAN SLIM investing method and CEO of Investors Business Daily.
+- William O’Neil, creator of the CAN SLIM investing method and CEO of Investors Business Daily.

 - John Bogle, the creators of the worlds first Index Tracking Fund